-A business consultant analyses an organisation and works closely with clients on strategy, planning and problem solving in order to improve business performance.
+Early in their consultancy careers graduates can now get to grips with analysing an organisation and planning and problem solving in order to improve business performance.

 'If you like the idea of no two days being the same, plenty of travel and work that delivers a sense of achievement then this is the job for you.'